alester77/Team-Generator/README.md

 THEN I am prompted to enter the intern’s name, ID, email, and school, and I am taken back to the menu
 WHEN I decide to finish building my team
 THEN I exit the application, and the HTML is generated

+## Installation

+## Credits
+Thank you to my teacher and my TA's for all your help through this course.

+## Test
+Run node index.js to launch application.